Aakash Repeater Courses

 Answer:

-Insulin hormone regulates the level of sugars in the blood.
+The insulin hormone regulates the level of sugar in the blood.
 If it is not adequately secreted, then the sugar level rises in our blood, causing many harmful effects.
 So, that is why diabetic patients are treated by giving injections of insulin.

 Q.1.
 Which of the following is a plant hormone?